RoZZaH/glebe/README.md

 ### User stories

-As a tourist or visitor, I expect to be able to see the key information such as opening times and contact phone numbers and directions immediately and understand quickly what Glebe House is and why I might like to visit.
+- As a tourist or visitor, I expect to be able to see the key information such as opening times and contact phone numbers and directions immediately and understand quickly what Glebe House is and why I might like to visit.

-As a tour-guide or teacher I want to able to get to a tour booking form quickly.
+- As a tour-guide or teacher I want to able to get to a tour booking form quickly.

-As a local resident I want to see any upcoming exhibitions or talks at the gallery.
+- As a local resident I want to see any upcoming exhibitions or talks at the gallery.

-As a student I want to learn more about the house and the artisit Derek Hill and his art collection.
+- As a student I want to learn more about the house and the artisit Derek Hill and his art collection.

-As a visually impaired user I want the site to make sense to me and be easy to navigate.
+- As a visually impaired user I want the site to make sense to me and be easy to navigate.

 ### Strategy
 In contrast to the existing site, I tried to put the key information about Glebe House and how a group visit might be arranged front and centre on the homepage.
 I also wanted to simplify the overall structure and mavigation and more efficent use of some of the great images the OPW has by using tinted images in the header.

 ### Scope
-It's clear the OPW's Glebe Gallery website has a wide audience and many stakeholders (such as the Tea Rooms) - while my redesign is not a 1-to-1 recodesentation I tried to cover the most pertient information and facilities, it was probably a bit ambitious to try to reintercodet the entire site; I avoided creating an online tour of the house but this could be implemented as posts.
+It's clear the OPW's Glebe Gallery website has a wide audience and many stakeholders (such as the Tea Rooms) - while my redesign is not a 1-to-1 representation I tried to cover the most pertient information and facilities, it was probably a bit ambitious to try to reintercodet the entire site; I avoided creating an online tour of the house but this could be implemented as posts.

 ### Structure
 The home page I designed contains the main messages and functionality up front which are easy to get back to from the common header and footer across the site.
 This information is supplemented by longer 'article' style pages giving the history of Glebe House and the facilities outside - the gardens and tea-rooms.
 Events and the collection pages give a short introuction followed by a series of 'posts'.